September 24, 2020

 When discussing build options with potential clients, we focus on two main routes that we have explored thoroughly over the years.
 Shopify and WooCommerce.

-We have worked with many types of solution in the past, but feel that Shopify and WooCommerce (with WordPress) offer the best range of tools and growth options for the type of client that we work with.
+We have worked with many types of solutions in the past, but feel that Shopify and WooCommerce (with WordPress) offer the best range of tools and growth options for the type of client that we work with.
 And here’s why:

 Shopify with bespoke front-end design